hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_ru.md

 **Explanation:**

 The provided code snippet is a placeholder.
 The solution above shows example test cases for a function that calculates the sum of even numbers in a list.
-Crucially, it demonstrates testing for:
+Crucially, it demonStartes testing for:

 * **Valid input:** `test_my_function_valid_input`, `test_my_function_empty_list`, `test_my_function_mixed_numbers`
 * **Invalid or unexpected input:** `test_my_function_invalid_input_not_list`, `test_my_function_invalid_input_string`